dekelpilli/campaign3/README.md

 - Which journey activity is performed is decided at the start of the day by each player, after learning the weather
 - If players short rest during a day they perform journey activities, half a day of travel is added, even if they short rest more than once
 - Journey activity DCs are increased by 1 for each short rest already performed that day

+### Barrier
+- Whenever you take damage, if it matches a barrier you have, it depletes the barrier before depleting your hit points.
+If it matches multiple barriers, you can choose which barrier is depleted first.
+- Your barrier values are set to their maximums at the end of your turn.
+- Whenever you gain/lose maximum barrier, you gain/lose an equal amount of barrier (min 0).